taporter95/stocks/README.md

 * IEX_API_SECRET_TOKEN
 * IEX_API_ENDPOINT

-Use test keys for development and testing as well as the sandbox endpoint.
+Use sandbox keys for development and testing as well as the sandbox endpoint.
 They will be prefixed by "Tpk_..." and "Tsk_...".
 The sandbox endpoint is https://sandbox.iexapis.com/v1 The endpoint for real data is https://cloud.iexapis.com/v1